ldzoid/damn-vulnerable-defi-v2/README.md

 ## 8 - Puppet

-Now, this challenge might look math intensive at first, but it's critical to understand these concepts because they are backbone of DEXs that utilize AMMs.
+Now, this challenge might look math intensive at first, but it's critical to understand these concepts because they are the backbone of DEXs that utilize AMMs.
 Essentially we will solve the challenge with market manipulation.
-We will take advantage of the low liquidity inside Uniswap DVT pool.
+We will take advantage of the low liquidity inside the Uniswap DVT pool.

-The main contract is **PuppetPool.sol** that we need to drain funds from.
-In order to get all DVT tokens from pool, we have to strongly devalue DVT token so that required ETH deposit as collateral gets really low.
-Collateral is calculated based on DVT price that comes from UniSwap contract deployed earlier in the test.
+The main contract is **PuppetPool.sol** which we need to drain funds from.
+To get all DVT tokens from the pool, we have to strongly devalue DVT tokens so that the required ETH deposit as collateral gets really low.
+Collateral is calculated based on the DVT price that comes from the UniSwap contract deployed earlier in the test.

-Now, I wrote some comments inside solution script to help you understand what's going on.
-Long story short, UniSwap exchange for DVT token calculates 'price' of DVT based on ratio supplied in the pool.
+I wrote some comments inside the solution script to help you understand what's going on.
+Long story short, UniSwap exchange for DVT token calculates the 'price' of DVT based on the ratio supplied in the pool.
 If there is a lot of DVT and less ETH, ETH becomes very valuable compared to DVT, and vice versa.

-The main formula that drives this behaviour is: `X * Y = k`
+The main formula that drives this behavior is: `X * Y = k`
 `X` is amount of ERC20 token (**DVT**)
 `Y` is amount of ETH
 `k` is the **constant** product, meaning that ratio will change in order to satisfy the product

-I encorouge you to do your own research on AMMs and UniSwap v1 for better understanding.
+I encourage you to do your own research on AMMs and UniSwap v1 for better understanding.

 Now, for the solution.
 Firstly we will deposit all available **DVT** in UniSwap exchange to strongly devalue the price.
 We will get around **9.9 ETH** for supplied DVT.
-Then, we will be able to borrow 100k DVT from **PuppetPool.sol** with supplying just around 18 ETH as collateral.
-We can get 1000 DVT back from UniSwap exchange with depositting around 10 ETH.
+Then, we will be able to borrow 100k DVT from **PuppetPool.sol** by supplying just around 18 ETH as collateral.
+We can get 1000 DVT back from UniSwap exchange by depositing around 10 ETH.

 Solution code: